Equestrian Workouts You Can Do At Home - Horse Riding Holidays and Safaris

 Fit & Focused in 52

 Fit & Focused in 52 is the title of equestrian coach Daniel Stewart’s book, a week-by-week companion for horse riders to help train both the mind and body.
+Think of it as a year’s worth of coaching from Daniel, in book form.
 There are some excerpts available to give you an idea of what to expect, and there’s also an online taster featuring trot pole squats.
-The hardcover book sells for USD $27.95 + shipping, which we think is pretty reasonable for a year’s worth of coaching!

 YouTube Workouts